morzzz007/node-tradfri/README.md

 This library uses [libcoap](https://github.com/obgm/libcoap) with tinydtls to send CoAP requests.
 Prebuilt OsX client is included or you can build your own and set the `coapClientPath` config setting to point to your library.
-For more information on building a CoAP client [see this section.](#how-to-build-coap-client)
+For more information on building a CoAP client for Raspibian or macOS [see this section.](#how-to-build-coap-client)

 ## First steps
 1. Obtain the TRÅDFRI Gateway's IP address and Security Code (found at the bottom of the gateway)